-Tattooing is not a trivial matter as it involves piercing another person's body.
+Tattooing is not a trivial matter as it involves pricking another person's body with a needle.
 Therefore, it is essential to remain fully attentive and never compromise on hygiene at any point in time.
 Neglecting hygiene is never acceptable.

 A good professional must explain perfectly to the client how to heal your tattoo, but above all you need to cure it and follow the steps correctly.